 Portal hypertension Portal Hypertension Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
 Cirrhosis (scarring that distorts... read more —high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches

 Portal hypertension usually results from cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
 The scar... read more (severe scarring of the liver), which is most commonly caused by consumption of large amounts of alcohol, by fatty liver Fatty Liver Fatty liver is an abnormal accumulation of certain fats (triglycerides) inside liver cells.
-People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms... read more , or by viral hepatitis.
+People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms... read more , or by chronic viral hepatitis Overview of Chronic Hepatitis Chronic hepatitis is inflammation of the liver that lasts at least 6 months.
+Common causes include hepatitis B and C viruses and certain drugs.
+Most people have no symptoms, but some have vague... read more .

 In people with a liver disorder, ascitic fluid leaks from the surface of the liver and intestine and accumulates within the abdomen.
 A combination of factors is responsible.
 They include the following: